aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-19-data-redis-part-7.md

 *   Text Embeddings: use methods, such as Term Frequency-Inverse Document Frequency (TF-IDF), to calculate the frequency of words in a text corpus and assign weights to each word accordingly.
 They can use some other popular neural network-based algorithms like Word2Vec or GloVe to learn word embeddings by training neural networks on large text corpora.
 These algorithms capture semantic relationships between words based on their co-occurrence patterns.
 *   Image Embeddings: use Convolutional Neural Networks (CNN) such as VGG, ResNet, or Inception, which are commonly used for image feature extraction.
 The activations from intermediate layers or the output of the fully connected layers can serve as image embeddings.
 *   Sequential Data Embeddings: use Recurrent Neural Networks (RNN): RNNs, such as Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU), can learn embeddings for sequential data by capturing dependencies and temporal patterns.
 They can also use the Transformer model itself or its variants like BERT or GPT, which can generate contextualized embeddings for sequential data.
 *   User Embeddings: A user’s activity on an e-commerce marketplace is not only limited to only viewing items.
 Users may also perform actions such as making a search query, adding an item to their shopping cart, adding an item to their watch list, and so on.
 These actions provide valuable signals for the generation of personalized recommendations.
-You can use a Recurrent Neural Network (RNN) like GRU to encode the ordering information of historical events.
+You can use a Recurrent Neural Network (RNN) or Gated Recurrent Units (GRU) to encode the ordering information of historical events.
 For further information on model training, experiments, and deployment setup, please refer to the research paper from [eBay](https://arxiv.org/pdf/2102.06156.pdf).

 These are just a few examples of how embeddings are created.
 Our recommendation engine uses a variant of BERT called [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) to create sequential data embeddings for product descriptions.
 To generate product image embeddings, we use the [Img2Vec](https://github.com/christiansafka/img2vec) model (an implementation of Resnet-18).
 Both models are hosted and runnable online, with no expertise or installation required.